-1 property unique Primrose 2 { $c \rightarrow (for-all-elems (a \rightarrow (unique-count? a c)) c)$ } 3 type UniqueCon<t> = {c <: (ContainerT) (unique c)}</t>
+{ \c -> (for-all-elems (\a -> (unique-count? a c)) c) }

+type UniqueCon<T> = {c <: (ContainerT) | (unique c)} '''

 We first define the semantic property unique using a predicate.
-In our specification language, such predicates have type $Con\langle \tau \rangle \rightarrow Bool$, where $Con\langle \tau \rangle$ is a placeholder that is resolved into a concrete container type by the selection process.
-The combinator for-all-elems is part of a library enabling application developers to write predicates for individual container elements.
+In our specification language, such predicates have type $Con\langle\tau\rangle\to Bool$, where $Con\langle\tau\rangle$ is a placeholder that is resolved into a concrete container type by the selection process.
+The combinator for-all-elems is part of a library enabling to write predicates for individual container elements.
 The predicate unique-count? holds if and only if the given element occurs exactly once in the container.
 These combinators and predicates are explained in section 2.4.2.
-One may notice that the predicate unique-count? relies on equality being able to be done on elements in the container.
-Currently, a runtime error will be produced if the equality of elements are not defined.
-We further discuss the potential improvement of such a design in section 2.8.

 With the defined semantic property unique, we can then declare the container type UniqueCon<T>.
 The first part of the declaration specifies the syntactic property that must be satisfied by the container type, in the form of the trait ContainerT.
 Specifically, c <: (ContainerT) says that the type of the container c must implement the trait ContainerT, which specifies a set of basic container operations.
-The second part of the declaration refines our container type by the predicate unique, stating that the property must be invariant across all container operations.
-Properties may also be com-
+The second part of the declaration refines our container type by the predicate unique, stating that the prop-